ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 [RSA]: https://en.wikipedia.org/wiki/RSA_cryptosystem

-In the context of SSH authentication, RSA keys are used to establish a user's identity.
-First, the server's administrators associate the user's **public** key with the user's account (typically by asking the user to send them their public key via email or an online form, which is safe to do because **public** SSH keys can be freely shared with anyone).
-Then, when the user attempts to connect to the server over SSH, the server takes a small piece of data, encrypts it with the user's **public** key, and sends it to the `ssh` client program running on the user's computer.
-The `ssh` program will then decrypt the server's message using the user's **private** key, which is stored on the local computer, and subsequently prove to the server that it was able to decode the message (the details of how this proof works are very interesting, but beyond the scope of this reader).
-Being able to decode the server's message, in turn, proves to the server that the user knows the **private** key associated with the **public** key stored with the user's account on the server, and is therefore who they claim to be.
+In the context of SSH authentication, RSA keys are used to establish your identity on a server.
+First, the server's administrators associate your **public** key with your account, typically by asking you to send them your public key via email or an online form, which is safe to do because **public** SSH keys can be freely shared with anyone.
+Then, when you attempt to connect to the server over SSH, the server takes a small piece of data, encrypts it with your **public** key, and sends it to the `ssh` client program running on your local computer.
+The `ssh` program will then decrypt the server's message using your **private** key, which is stored on your local computer, and subsequently prove to the server that it was able to decode the message (the details of how this proof works are very interesting, but beyond the scope of this reader).
+Being able to decode the server's message, in turn, proves to the server that you know the **private** key associated with the **public** key stored with the user's account on the server, and that you therefore are who you claim to be.
+Importantly, your **private** key never leaves your local computer during this exchange, and can therefore not be stolen by a malicious server or a malicious third party.

 As a result of a server's assumption that anyone who knows a user's **private** SSH key *is* that user, **private** SSH keys can not be freely shared like **public** SSH keys and *must* be kept private and safe, as the name implies.
-If a user's **private** SSH key(s) get accessed by hackers, those hackers will be able to access any of that user's accounts using those keys.
-It is therefore highly recommended to protect one's SSH keys with strong passwords (more on that below).
+If your **private** SSH key(s) get accessed by hackers, those hackers will be able to access any of your accounts using those keys.
+It is therefore highly recommended to protect your SSH keys with strong passwords (more on that below).

-SSH keys are created by running the `ssh-keygen` command on a user's local
+SSH keys are created by running the `ssh-keygen` command on your local
 computer:

 ````